milindhg/sn-filesync/README.md

 **Step 3.** Edit **app.config.json**.

 * Review the **app.config.json settings** section below for guidance. **Please read all comments.**
-* Configure at least one root (project) folder including the host, user and pass. **"user"** and **"pass"** will be encoded and replaced by an **"auth"** key at runtime.
+* Configure a root (project) folder including the host, user and pass. **"user"** and **"pass"** will be encoded and replaced by an **"auth"** key at runtime.
 * **Note:** You must restart FileSync any time you update app.config.json.

-## Usage
+### Usage

-With installation and configuration completed, you can start **filesync** by executing the included batch/shell scripts:

-* Windows: double-click: **filesync.bat**
-* Mac: right-click on **filesync.command** and choose Open (OS X first run security).
-Future use can simply double-click to open.

-This launches a console window where you should see log messages showing the starting configuration of FileSync.
-Do not close this window.
-This is what is watching for file changes.
+FileSync is primarily driven via the command line.
+Windows users can of course create a `.bat` file for easier startup.
+Mac users could likewise create a `.command` file.

+The following demos assume a config file in `~/project/test/config.json` and records in `~/project/test/records/`

+**Start**

+`node bin/apps.js --config ~/project/test/config.json`

+**Download the script field from a script include**

+`touch ~/project/test/records/script_includes/JSUtil.js`

+**Get help on options**

+`node bin/app.js --help`

+**Use search to find records to sync**

+`node bin/apps.js --config ~/project/test/config.json --search mine`

+**Use search to download found records**

+`node bin/apps.js --config ~/project/test/config.json --search mine --download`

+See also [Search Command Line Usage](#search-command-line-usage) for more details.

 As you make changes to mapped files, you'll see messages logged showing the sync processing.

-If you are using the default config then you will already have all the appropraite folders created for you and some test script include files that will have been downloaded from the instance.
+If you are using the default config then you will already have all the appropriate folders created for you and some test script include files that will have been downloaded from the instance.
 See "preLoad" and "createAllFolders" options below.

 Additionally, you can sync more files by adding an empty file corresponding to an instance record.
-You can do this from your editor or IDE, or via the command line:
+You can do this from your editor or IDE, or via the command line.

-On Windows, at a command prompt:

-    cd c:\dev\project_a
-    md script_includes
-    cd script_includes
-    copy nul JSUtil.js      <-- creates an empty file named JSUtil.js

-On Mac, in Terminal:

-    cd /path/to/project_a
-    mkdir script_includes
-    cd script_includes
-    touch JSUtil.js         <-- creates an empty file named JSUtil.js

 Adding the empty JSUtil.js file will cause FileSync to sync the (OOB) JSUtil script include to the file.
 Any changes to this local file will now be synced to the mapped instance.